gustavochavarria/save-html-as-image/README.md

 ```

 **Note**: The class "hide-when-downloading" must be on root element, That we want hide.

+## Remove Elements

+You can remove elements adding the class **"remove-when-downloading"**.

+Remove Elements apply `display: none` to the elements.
+So the space into the element will remove.

 ## Browsers
 It's tested on the lasted Chrome (Chrome 76),  Firefox and *Safari*.